JasonDai1219/Project-Analysis/README.md

     - Alternative hypothesis:
         - There is a relationship among the missingness of rating and whether a recipe's ingredients has wheat.
     - The significance level is at 5%
-    - Analysis Process:
+    - Analysis Process: as we think the missingness of the `rating` column may relates to whether it has `wheat` in its `ingredients` or not.
+Thus we performed a permutation test again to investigate this question.
-    - According to our permutation test, the p-value is `0.301`, which is greater than our significance level: `0.05`, thus we fail to reject the null hypothesis.
+    - Result: according to our permutation test, the p-value is `0.301`, which is greater than our significance level: `0.05`, thus we fail to reject the null hypothesis.
     - Here is the graph showing the number of recipes have `wheat` in their `ingredients`, and that of recipes do not have `wheat` in their ingredients.
 And we can see that there is no apparent differences among groups that have `wheat` in their `ingredients, and groups that does not have `wheat` in their `ingredients`.
     <iframe src="assets/has_wheat_and_rating_missingness.html" width=800 height=600 frameBorder=0></iframe>